Hellenic/wild-trails/docs/example-puzzles.md

 8. Ne löytyvät joltakin kolmelta pohjoisimmalta varustepisteeltä.
 9. Myrskysytytin on kahdesta pohjoisimmasta varustepisteestä itäisimmällä.
 10. Lamppu ja laavu ovat samalla varustepisteellä.

+## Other

+- Puzzles could be e.g. sound clips in an odd language, where player B can somehow translate them. e.g. Player A hears numbers in other language repeatedly, and player B has mapping for each number / word.